arunbaby0/arunbaby.com/_ml_system_design/0056-real-time-personalization.md

 When a loop is "too good," it can become predatory.
 - **The Design Response**: Implementing "Consumption Breaks" or user-defined limits is becoming a legal requirement in many regions.

-### 13.4 Feature Engineering for Time-of-Day and Seasonality
+### 13.4 Feature Engineering for Time-of- and Seasonality
 A user's intent is often driven by the clock:
 - **Morning**: News, productivity music, weather.
 - **Evening**: Entertainment, cooking, social media.